 I was gentle, even tender dressing her.
 Despite what she had claimed earlier, she did not move.
 And she no longer spoke as I did up the six brass buttons, straightened her pants, drawing their crease straight down to the center of her white shoes.
 Other than her epaulettes, I did not add any medals or ensignia.
 I would give them to her family.
 Admiral Head had no interest in such things.
 It was the uniform itself, and the people placed under her command, the bow of her ships, and that surging ocean she cared about.

-I placed her hat between her side and the inside elbow of her right arm.
+I placed her hat between her side and the inside elbow of her left arm.
 I went to place her ceremonial sword beside her, but she spoke up.

 “No, as I reflect now I can see that is the answer to nothing.
 Please don’t let that symbol be my only companion forever in the dark.”